adamahrens/GetSwifty/SwiftUI/SwiftUI.md

 Referring to `object.property` is read only.
 Using `$object.property` is a read-write binding

 `Modifiers` take in a view, change it, and return a new view.
 Therefore the order in which you apply modifiers can make a difference.
+For example applying a `border` and then `padding` is different than `padding` and applying `border`